Salmon-Computer-Vision/salmon-computer-vision/utils/docs/README-cloning.md

 make sure there is no errors attempting to upload the respective files in `motion_vids`, `detections`, and `counts` folders.

-> 💡 The syncing services is only necessary on the first Jetson that is
+> 💡 Only spin up the syncing services for the first Jetson that is directly
-> directly attached to the external HDD/SSD.
+> attached to the external HDD/SSD.

 ## Set for Production